This segment of “5 Minutes with Felica,” is one of CEO and Founder of Ad4! Group, Felica Sparks,’ favorite topics: Generational Marketing.

 Content: Convenience and savings centered.

-Style: Appreciate humor, storytelling and anything flashy or tech-savy.
+Style: Appreciate humor, storytelling, and anything flashy or tech-savvy.

 Language: You can talk like a pirate and win them over.
 Use conversational language and have some fun.